-“When it's hot, we want the building's skin to open all its pores to absorb the air.
-When it's cold, however, we want the structure to protect itself.
-Without using external mechanical devices or electrical devices ", says Maryam Mansoori of Texas A&M University.
+"When it's hot, we want the building's skin to open all its pores to absorb the air.
+When it's cold, we want the structure to protect itself.
+Without using external mechanical devices or electrical devices", says Maryam Mansoori of Texas A&M University.

 Intelligent metallic leather: materials under study

 The research team is exploring the use of smart materials such as shape memory alloys and stimulus-sensitive polymers.
-Several varieties of approaches are also being studied to produce building systems that work in complete synergy with the environment around them.
+Several varieties of approaches are also being studied to produce building systems that work in complete synergy with the surrounding environment.

 "At the moment we have many experiments in the pipeline on materials that respond to environmental signals", he claims Zofia Rybkowski, associate professor of construction science at the College of Architecture at Texas A&M University.
-“We are in a truly advanced field, which moves at dizzying speed: new materials of this type are being developed on an almost daily basis”.
+"We are in a very advanced field, moving at breakneck speed: new materials of this type are being developed on an almost daily basis."